This is your time— make something of it.

 How are residencies structured?

 Our residency program is volunteer-based, and we provide artists with lodging, meals (with our programming), staple foods (non-program times), & studio space at no cost in exchange for part-time volunteer service to the Guild.
 Artists in residence commit to spending a minimum of 20 hours/week in the studio working on their own projects, as well as 15-20 hours/week in volunteer service to the Guild community.
 Resident artists are stewards of the Guild, and are expected to uphold the Community Covenant.
-All people in community are invited to participate in the Guild’s regular community art group as well as any Guild programming taking place during the residency period.
+All people in community are invited to participate in the Guild’s regular community Art Club as well as any Guild programming taking place during the residency period.

 Where do resident artists live?

-Most artists in residence are housed in the library dorm, but housing availability varies based on the ever-changing community of the Guild.
+Artists in residence are housed in the library dorm, an all-gender living space.
 Unfortunately we are not able to provide housing for residents’ partners, dependent children, or pets.